 Wed June 6-Sunday June 10

 An intimate, intensive composition retreat with Hope Mohr in the remote woods of Mendocino County.
-Participants will have the opportunity for deep inquiry into their dancemaking over four days of making, unmaking, research, improvisation, reading, writing, and discussion.
+Participants will have the opportunity for deep inquiry into their dancemaking over four days of making, unmaking, focused research, improvisation, reading, writing, and discussion.
 Participants will receive individualized mentorship.
 Part of the work will include writing about the work.

 Participants can choose to camp in tents or sleep indoors.

 Workshop fee includes room and board for 4 days and 4 nights.

 All food preferences accommodated.
 Open kitchen available.
 Participants are welcome to bring their own food to supplement meals.

 To apply, send statement of intent to email@example.com

 A Workshop with Heather Kravas